jay7n/jay7n.github.io/source/_drafts/POST-request-method.md

 But one day I was being trapped in a problem for a couple of hours where uploading a file to a remote server was somehow always failed, and it's the time that I realized I had nowhere to escape.
 It's the time to confront this issue now.
 So I began to dig around how POST request really works.

+## POST is used to add new resources to the server

+## POST is normally to upload files or commit form data

+## There're two distinguish types of data POST could handle with

+## Content-Type in the request header is to specify which type of data  you're using

+## Mind that multipart/form-data is used to upload files.
+Why?

+## Mind that there is also a sub header config under a file-field declaration and a same name 'Content-Type'

+## When running in different environments(on browser or on the server), there're different ways to specify what is the Content-Type of a specified file in POST form-data